Publishing@W3C—Fundraising for EPUBCheck: phase 2

-The EPUB3 Community Group is updating the EPUB specification to address a set of issues that have prevented widespread adoption of EPUB 3.1.
-The new EPUB 3.2 specification that will be released in Fall 2018 is expected to help in several ways, but it needs a new EPUBCheck to accompany it.
+The EPUB3 Community Group has updated the EPUB specification to address a set of issues that have prevented widespread adoption of EPUB 3.1.
+The new EPUB 3.2 specification has been released in Spring 2019 and has a new EPUBCheck to accompany it EPUBCheck 4.2.2.

 EPUBCheck plays a strategic role in the ebook production and distribution life cycle and as the EPUB specification evolves, so too does the need to update the tools we use to create and validate EPUB files.
-It needs a major upgrade for four primary reasons:
+It needs to be maintained for four primary reasons:

-- To bring it in sync with the dynamically evolving core web specs of HTML, CSS, and SVG and also with the most current version of EPUB 3, which will be finished soon
+- To keep it in sync with the dynamically evolving core web specs of HTML, CSS, and SVG and also with the most current version of EPUB 3

 - To fully support the EPUB Accessibility Guidelines, making your products usable for everyone